Weather Warnings - Flood Warning - Traralgon Creek

 Final Flood Warning for the Traralgon Creek

-Since 9AM Sunday rainfall totals of up to 85mm have been recorded in the
+Since 9AM Wednesday rainfall totals of up to 72 mm have been recorded in the

 Keep well clear of fallen power lines